 Rita Cardona has been advocating for others since she was 17 years old.
-That’s when she began accompanying her mother, who speaks only Spanish, to doctor appointments and explaining complex medical terms in ways her mother could understand.
+That’s when she began accompanying her mother, who speaks only Spanish, to provider appointments and explaining complex medical terms in ways her mother could understand.
 By removing the language barrier, Rita was able to open the lines of communication between her mom and the health care providers.
 For the first time, her mom felt understood.
 She also felt like she was receiving the care and compassion she needed.

 Even now, years later, the two attend every appointment together.
 “My mom feels secure that I am always going to be there for her to provide her with the help she needs,” Rita says.
 “She does not feel alone.”